-The world of science is brought to life with 100 hands-on interactive attractions and the largest digital planetarium in the UK.
+The exciting world of science is brought to life with an interactive hands-on exhibition and the UK’s largest standalone planetarium.

 Telegraph Way, Morn Hill, Winchester, Hampshire SO21 1HZ

-Birthdays, Gardens and Open Spaces, Indoor Activities, Science and Technology, Theatre and Entertainment
+Birthdays, Gardens and Open Spaces, Indoor Activities, Museums and Art Centres, Science and Technology, Theatre and Entertainment

 Ages 5 - 12, All ages, Schools and Groups, Teenagers, Under 5s

 Winchester Science Centre is more than a day out.
 It’s a chance to spark your children’s curiosity in science which could lead them on an exciting journey for life!
 Situated in the stunning South Downs National Park, this exciting family destination is the South of England’s hands-on, interactive science and technology centre with the largest standalone planetarium in the UK.

 Included in admission every weekend and school holiday are explosive live science shows together with hands-on activities and challenges focused around popular themes.
 These themes are fun and quirky, serving as a great introduction to the inspiring world of science for children and their families.